RussTracy/Zookeeper/README.md

 # Installation

-Clone the repositry from GitHub and open using Visual Studio Code.
+Clone the repository from GitHub and open using Visual Studio Code.

 # Usage